DSR-RHIT/creating-reproducible-reports/pages/104_organize-files.md

 download.file(url, destination, mode = "wb")
 ```

-To download the *data*,

-- Copy these lines of R code, paste into the Console, and `Enter`.
+- To download the *data*, copy these lines of R code, paste into the Console, and `Enter`.

 ```r